Exploring data helps us understand our world. Why something happened, how things are trending, and what constitutes a meaningful change.

 What Is the Value of Predictive Analytics?

 Wherever there is data, predictive analytics can produce tremendous value.
 Leading organizations leverage predictive analytics to generate real-world results.
-Below, you’ll find two key examples of health industry players that have used predictive analytics to their advantage.
+Let’s look at an example below.

 MBSC, a quality improvement collaborative funded by Blue Cross Blue Shield, leverages a powerful patient registry to improve bariatric surgery in Michigan.